syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/PlotBand.md

     Fill = Colors.Orange
 };

+// Add the configured plot band to the plot band collection. numericalPlotBandCollection.Add(plotBand);
-numericalPlotBandCollection.Add(plotBand); // Initialize a collection to hold NumericalPlotBands. numericalAxis.PlotBands = numericalPlotBandCollection; // Associate the plot band collection with the numerical axis. chart.YAxes.Add(numericalAxis);
+// Assign the defined plot bands to the numerical axis of the chart. numericalAxis.PlotBands = numericalPlotBandCollection; chart.YAxes.Add(numericalAxis);
 ...
 this.Content = chart;